install.packages(c("tidyverse", "ggthemes", "patchwork"))Instructions for R Workshops @ UQ 2026

 Dear Participants,

-PLEASE READ CAREFULLY In order to take full advantage of the workshop, you will need to have a laptop, have the ability to connect to a public wifi network (details below), have the latest versions of R and RStudio installed on your machine, have successfully installed all the required packages (see below).
+PLEASE READ CAREFULLY In order to take full advantage of the workshop, you will need to have a laptop, have the ability to connect to a public wifi network (details below), have a recent version of R and RStudio installed on your machine, have successfully installed all the required packages (see below).
 If you are using a work/company laptop where access is restricted, please double check these conditions with your IT department.

 Please come back here regularly before the workshop.
 If there are any changes we will put them here and highlight them.